ifmo-ctd-2012-networks/labs/GeorgeAgapov/spec/jitterbug.md

   * token_id - 4-byte integer.
 Meanfull token part (generated in *token_restore*) is stored in 31 bits, leadership is defined by sign:
     * positive value if node is a leader (holds token)
     * negative value otherwise
+  * node_tcp_port - 2-byte integer.
+Port to which tcp listener is bound
   * node_list
     * 4-byte size of list
     * nodes in format: